List of Stormwatch members: After Change or Die

 After the Change or Die storyline, Henry Bendix was missing and presumed dead.
 Jackson King became Weatherman and Molly Perkins became head of analysis.
 The Stormwatch field teams were restructured.
 Stormwatch Black was officially dissolved but retained in secret.

 After Skywatch is destroyed in WildC.A.T.s/Aliens #1, Stormwatch was dissolved.
-Stormwatch Black became the Authority at the end of the series, with the addition of former "secret" Stormwatch members Midnighter & Apollo as well as the second Doctor and the second Engineer.
+Stormwatch Black became the Authority at the end of the series, with the addition of former "secret" Stormwatch members Midnighter and Apollo as well as the second Doctor and the second Engineer.

 Alternate universe Stormwatch

 In the Bleed storyline, Stormwatch observed events unfold on a parallel Earth that had never been visited by the Daemonites or Kherubim.
 In this universe, Battalion had been removed from Stormwatch after a catastrophic attack on the Skywatch space station and was replaced as Weatherman by Jack Hawksmoor, with Synergy retaining her position as second-in-command.
-Jack's bodyguard and personal assistant was Freefall of Gen¹³, going by her real name Roxanne Spaulding.
-His maid in the United States was Anna, Gen¹³s domestic android.
+Jack's bodyguard and personal assistant was Freefall of Gen13, going by her real name Roxanne Spaulding.
+His maid in the United States was Anna, Gen13s domestic android.
 He commanded a version of Stormwatch employing twenty-three super-powered beings with twenty field operatives divided into five teams.